-Financial assistance to PhD students
+Financial assistance to Ph D students

 The University does not award any scholarship to students.
 However, some assistantships are available in TERI's projects.
-Those students who wish to be considered for the award of assistantship from TERI's projects should give their option in the application form for admission.
-The amount of such assistantships will be governed by the terms and conditions of the project.
-The students, who accept these assistantships, are required to provide assistance to the project for up to eight hours per week during the first year or up to the end of the comprehensive examination, whichever is later.
-On completion of the comprehensive examination, they can opt to work for up to 12 hours per week to receive enhanced assistantship.
-It is to be noted that admission to the programmes and award of assistantship are not linked.
+Those students who wish to be considered for the award of assistantship from TERI's projects should mention this in the application form for admission.
+The amount of such assistantship will be governed by the terms and conditions of the project.
+Students who accept these assistantships are required to provide assistance to the project for up to 8 hours per week during the first year or up to the end of comprehensive examination, whichever is later.
+On completion of the comprehensive examination they can opt to work for up to 12 hours per week to receive enhanced assistantship.
+Note that admission to the programmes and award of assistantship are not linked.
 Those who are not awarded assistantships can continue with the programme as self-financing students.